lorensen/VTKExamples/src/VTKBook/Chapter3.md

 these basic principles to create applications for data visualization.

-**Render a Cone.** The following C++ code uses most of the objects introduced in this section to cre-ate an image of a cone.
+**Render a Cone.** The following C++ code uses most of the objects introduced in this section to create an image of a cone.
 The vtkConeSource generates a polygonal representation of a cone and vtkPolyDataMapper maps the geometry (in conjunction with the actor) to the underlying graphics